 There could be other documents as well which you would require submitting.
 Carefully check with your export and import insurance company to get more details.

 It is always advised to buy a separate export & import insurance policy if you are an importer even if your exporter already has a policy.
 In case there is a claim with a foreign insurer, perhaps in a different language, it could be a time-consuming and frustrating situation for you.
 You might have to deal with courts in a foreign nation, and therefore, it makes sense to buy your own export & import insurance policy.

 Based in Delhi, L.S.N Automobile is a leading name in the engineering sector.
-The company is engaged in manufacturing a wide range of engineering items.
-For its manufacturing operation, the company imports engineering items from a vendor situated in Maldives.
+The company manufactures a wide range of engineering items.
+For its manufacturing operation, the company also imports engineering items from a vendor situated in Maldives.

 Last year, the company placed an order of importing engineering items worth Rs 50 lakh from their vendor in Maldives.
 L.S.N Automobile paid for the entire consignment in advance.
-The shipment was scheduled to arrive in India in ten days, however, when it was in transit, it rained heavily.
-Though all crew members were safe, the entire consignment got damaged.
+The shipment was supposed to arrive in India in ten days.
+However, when it was in transit, it rained heavily.
+The entire consignment got damaged but all crew members were safe.

-As L.S.N Automobile had prepaid the amount, it approached the marine insurance company for the claim settlement.
+As L.S.N Automobile had prepaid the amount, it also approached the marine insurance company for the claim settlement.
 Here, L.S.N Automobile registered its claim at the nearest office of its export & import insurance company.

-The export & import insurance company appointed a surveyor to inspect the situation.
+The export & import insurance company also appointed a surveyor to inspect the situation.
 The surveyor found out that it was flooding which destroyed the consignment of L.S.N Automobile and therefore, it came under the purview of export & import insurance.
 As L.S.N Automobile had made a prepayment, the insurer computed the claim and agreed to compensate it.
 Here, the insurer asked for documents like a damage certificate along with the payment receipt.
 The insurer carefully reviewed all the documents and finally, approved the claim.